bigbomio/BigBomTokenSale/How-it-works.md

 	3.5. networkGrowthAmount
 	3.6. tokenSaleAmount

-	After contract being deployed, 3.1-->3.5 will be transfered into a MultiSign Address.
+	After contract being deployed, 3.1-->3.5 will be transfered into a MultiSign Address ( via deployment script ).
 Rest of Token will be available for transferring to BigbomPrivateSaleList and Public Sale

 4. On T+2 after contract is live on mainnet, function transferPrivateSale() will be invoked, now all Private Sales's participant will receive their respectively BBO